kailash-manasarovar/statement/docs/timeline/2025/january.md

 - The first was an old Indian man at the front door, which I opened.
 I didn't recognize him at the time but he was, in fact, BKS Iyengar and I wasn't to get into yoga practice with him for 10 years and I only realized it was him in the dream much later (cos my yoga practice was fiercely non-woo-woo for years).
 - The other woman was Helen Schucman.
 I also had no idea who this woman was until probably 20 years later when I saw a picture of her and slowly remembered she'd popped her head around my bedroom door to see me sleeping.
 - Cool, innit.

-## I've been injected somehow

-- In my bedroom one night at 31 Trinity, I notice a bump on my right arm close to my elbow.
-- I scratch it, just a little, and it starts to bleed.
-- Not a little, a whole lot; in fact it does not stop bleeding rather profusely for hours.
-- I have a whole bin of bloody tissues I was using to try to staunch it, which didn't work at all.
-- It was so bloody I felt I had to show someone; and I did.
-I showed my parents but we understand now they are 100% working for the porn-gangs so they're utterly unreliable.
-- It feels like I was stuck here, injected I mean, without my knowledge.
-- Could Paul have done this?
-- Could it explain my mind's continued fogginess?
-- Was it another failed attempt to murder me?
-- In June 2026, there is still a little raised bump at this spot on my arm.

 ## Justice is a miracle